Case study · Live proof

 What this means for your business

 AI search is not a 2027 problem.
-It is happening on phones and desktops today: hundreds of millions of weekly ChatGPT users, hundreds of millions of monthly Perplexity queries, and AI Overviews on Google.
+It is happening today.
 The businesses that treat GEO as seriously as SEO — schema, entity clarity, citations — are earning shelf space in those answers.
+Most of this is technical and editorial work, not a seven-figure ad buy.
+Ninety days is enough time if you know exactly what to fix.
+That is what GetVisus is built to surface.

 What's your AI visibility score?